Super Bowl XXXV

 Super Bowl XXXV was an American football game between the American Football Conference (AFC) champion Baltimore Ravens and the National Football Conference (NFC) champion New York Giants to decide the National Football League (NFL) champion for the 2000 season.
 The Ravens defeated the Giants by a score of 34–7, tied for the seventh largest Super Bowl margin of victory with Super Bowl XXXVII.
-The game was played on January 28, 2001, at Raymond James Stadium in Tampa, Florida.
+The game was played on January 28, 2001, at Raymond James Stadium in Tampa, Florida, making it the first time Raymond James Stadium held a Super Bowl.

 The Ravens, who posted a 12–4 regular season record, became the third wild card team to win the Super Bowl and the second in four years.
 The Giants entered the game seeking to go 3–0 in Super Bowls after also finishing the regular season with a 12–4 record.

 Baltimore allowed only 152 yards of offense by New York (the third-lowest total ever in a Super Bowl), recorded 4 sacks, and forced five turnovers.
 All sixteen of the Giants' possessions ended with punts or interceptions, with the exception of the last one, which ended when time expired in the game.
 New York's lone touchdown, a 97-yard kickoff return, was quickly answered by Baltimore on an 84-yard touchdown return on the ensuing kickoff.
 The Giants became the first team since the Cincinnati Bengals in Super Bowl XXIII not to score an offensive touchdown and the fifth overall.
+This was the fourth Super Bowl where the winning team outscored the losing team in all four quarters.
 Baltimore linebacker Ray Lewis, who made three solo tackles, two assists, and blocked four passes, was named Super Bowl MVP.

-Counting the 1958 and 1959 NFL Championship Games, this was the fourth title game that involved teams from Baltimore and New York, and the first such matchup since Super Bowl III, in which the New York Jets defeated the Baltimore Colts.
+This was the fifth meeting between teams from Baltimore and New York City for a major professional sports championship, which previously occurred in the 1958 and 1959 NFL Championship Games, Super Bowl III (in which the New York Jets famously upset the Baltimore Colts), and the 1969 World Series.
 A team from Baltimore had not won a Super Bowl since the Colts' victory in 1971.

 Background

-NFL owners awarded Super Bowl XXXV to Tampa during their October 31, 1996, meeting in New Orleans.
-Tampa became the fourth metropolitan area to host the game at least three times, joining New Orleans, Miami, and Los Angeles.
-Other cities under consideration at the meeting were Miami, Atlanta, and Los Angeles.
-Owners initially planned on selecting only two hosts (XXXIII and XXXIV), but decided to name three after strong showings by the respective delegations.
-Tampa was essentially promised a Super Bowl after committing to the construction of a new stadium.
-Miami, Atlanta, and Tampa were selected to host XXXIII, XXXIV, and XXXV, respectively.